 Digitalization has a strong connection with ensuring cybersecurity from the perspective of not only the economy and society as a whole but also the activities of individual companies.
-It is expected that
+It is expected that the ability to respond to IT systems

 24 Digital transformation is typically abbreviated as DX.
 The "DX Report" issued in September 2018 (Study Group for Digital Transformation of the Ministry of Economy, Trade and Industry) cites the following definition: "An effort by companies to create value and establish competitive advantage by transforming both online and real customer experience through new products and services and new business models, utilizing the third platform (the cloud, mobility, big data/analytics, social technology), responding to disruptive changes in external ecosystems (customers, markets), and driving transformation of internal ecosystems (organizations, cultures, employees)."